How does equity release work?

 How long does equity release take?

-Equity release can take around 8-12 weeks, including the time it takes to secure a valuation, work with a specialist solicitor and receive the money into your bank account.
+Equity release can take around eight to 12 weeks, including the time it takes to secure a valuation, work with a specialist solicitor and receive the money into your bank account.
 Give as much information as possible during initial advice meetings to avoid complications that could slow the process down.

 Choosing a specialist equity release solicitor can help to ensure that your application runs smoothly so your money reaches your bank account as soon as possible.
 It's also a good idea to make sure you've got all the relevant documentation to hand before starting the process.
 This includes your identification and title deeds.